maitag/littleBigInt/README.md

 # littleBigInt
-pure haxe implementation for arbitrary size integer
+pure haxe implementation for [arbitrary-precision integer](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic)

 This lib was designed and optimized for fast [Karatsuba](https://en.wikipedia.org/wiki/Karatsuba_algorithm) multiplicaton.
 Works with haxe-version 3.4.4 and up.
 Tested on hashlink, cpp, neko and javascript targets.